EdwardLeeLPZ/PowerBEV/README.md

 Note: These will train the model on 4 GPUs, each with a batch of size 2.

-To set your configs, run
+To set your configs, please run

 ```
 python train.py --config powerbev/configs/powerbev.yml \